-Duterte critic de Lima arrested on drug-related charges
+Philippines: Duterte critic De Lima arrested on drug-related charges

 Story highlights

-- Supporters condemn the haste with which Sen. Leila de Lima was arrested
+- Supporters condemn haste with which Sen. Leila de Lima ordered arrested

 - De Lima has consistently denied involvement in the illegal drugs trade

-Manila, Philippines (CNN)One of the fiercest critics of Philippines President Rodrigo Duterte and his bloody crackdown on illegal drugs was arrested Thursday evening on drug-related charges in what supporters say is a politically motivated vendetta.
+Manila, Philippines (CNN)One of the fiercest critics of Philippines President Rodrigo Duterte, Senator Leila de Lima, was arrested Friday morning.

-Sen. Leila de Lima is accused of having abetted the illegal drug trade in the New Bilibid Prison when she was justice secretary from 2010 to 2015.
+She is accused of having abetted the illegal drug trade in the New Bilibid Prison when she was justice secretary from 2010 to 2015.

-A judge in the Muntinlupa Regional Trial Court on Thursday afternoon found "sufficient probable cause for the issuance of the Warrants of Arrest" against de Lima and two others.
+Police arrived at the doorstep of her Senate office minutes before 8 a.m. local time, as demonstrators waved banners in her support reading "one for Leila."

-By evening, a team from the Philippine National Police headed to the embattled lawmaker's residence south of the capital, Manila.
+"I will go with them voluntarily," de Lima told reporters.
+"It is my honor to be jailed for what I am fighting for," she added, as her supporters shouted "laban Leila (fight Leila)" in the background.

 De Lima has consistently insisted she is not involved in the illegal drug trade.